 Symbolism, Imagery, Allegory

-The pearl is a BIG deal.
-At first it’s the apex of Kino’s dreams and desires, and the next minute it’s a harbinger of bad, wicked things.
-Juana calls it "evil," "a sin" that "will destroy" them.
-Kino’s brother Juan thinks "the devil" is in it.
+Oh yeah.
+Is this pearl ever symbolic.
+It sings.
+It houses dreams and demons alike.
+It's the apex of Kino’s dreams and desires... and the next minute it’s a harbinger of bad, wicked things.
+Juana calls it "evil," "a sin" that "will destroy" them:

-But to agree with the assessment that the pearl is evil would be to miss the bigger picture.
+But to reduce this crazy, beautiful symbol down to the statement pearl = evil would be to miss the bigger picture.
 If the pearl itself is the problem, we can’t really critique the motives and behavior of the characters in the novella.
 We walk away from the parable with the lesson that… um… really big pearls are evil?